aimms/documentation/dataexchange/sqldb.rst

         </TableMapping>
     </AimmsDatabaseMapping>

-Here `i` and `j`` are indeces of sets "SetI" and "SetJ" which are a rootsets.
+Here ``i`` and ``j`` are indices of sets "SetI" and "SetJ" which are a rootsets.

 When writing this data we can pass on a name for this dataset, like "Hello Data".
-DataExchange checks first if table 'ds\_version' exists and creates it if it doesn't.
+DataExchange checks first if table "ds\_version" exists and creates it if it doesn't.
 Then if the name does not exists yet (it should be unique) the name is insert into the table.
 The database will assign unique integer value to it.
 This is an auto increment primary key in SQL jargon, hence the column name "pk".
 The result is the table below:

-.. csv-table:: ds\_version
+.. csv-table:: "ds\_version"
    :header: "pk", "name"
    :widths: 30, 30

    1, "Hello Data"

-Before starting to write the rows of the data, two rootset tables 'rs\_seti' and 'rs\_setj' are created for `SetI`` and `SetJ`.
+Before starting to write the rows of the data, two rootset tables "rs\_seti" and "rs\_setj" are created for `SetI`` and `SetJ`.
 Then all values for SetI and SetJ are inserted into their rootset tables when needed.
-The  corresponing primary key is inserted in the row.
+The  corresponding primary key is inserted in the row.
-After writing the rooset tables look like:
+After writing the rootset tables look like:

-.. csv-table:: rs\_seti
+.. csv-table:: "rs\_seti"
    :header: "pk", "val"
    :widths: 30, 30

    1, "i1"
    2, "i2"

-.. csv-table:: rs\_setj
+.. csv-table:: "rs\_setj"
    :header: "pk", "val"
    :widths: 30, 30